Concordium/concordium-rust-smart-contracts/CTS1.rst

 - A transfer with the same address as ``from`` and ``to`` MUST be executed as a normal transfer.
 - A transfer of a token amount zero MUST be executed as a normal transfer.
 - A transfer of some amount of a token type MUST only transfer the exact amount of the given token type between balances.
-- A transfer of any amount of a token type to a contract address MUST call receive hook function on the receiving smart contract with a receive hook parameter :ref:`described above<CTS-functions-transfer-receive-hook-parameter>`
+- A transfer of any amount of a token type to a contract address MUST call receive hook function on the receiving smart contract with a receive hook parameter :ref:`described above<CTS-functions-transfer-receive-hook-parameter>`.
 - The contract function MUST reject if a receive hook function called on the contract receiving tokens rejects.

 .. _CTS-functions-updateOperator: